-Applicants wishing to transfer into the program, or in cases where the SAT/ACT scores are insufficient or not readily available, will be expected to present a college grade point average of not less than 3.0 on a four point scale (including coursework in each of the Math, Reading, and Writing domains).
+Applicants wishing to transfer into the program will be expected to present a college grade point average of not less than 3.0 on a four point scale.
 Each education and education-related course must be a grade of C or better in order to transfer as applicable to the Education programs.